Parthyapps/Android-Important-Questions/README.md

 - With ViewModel:The same ViewModel instance is used even after rotation.The counter value is retained.

-# Doze and App Standby
+# 🧩Doze and App Standby

     Doze: Optimizes battery by deferring background tasks when the device is idle.
     App Standby: Limits background activity for unused apps.

-# Git Merge and Git Rebase
+# 🧩Git Merge and Git Rebase

     Merge: Combines branches, preserving commit history.
     Rebase: Reapplies commits from one branch onto another, creating a linear history.

-# Runnable vs Callable
+# 🧩Runnable vs Callable

     Runnable: Represents a task with no return value.
     Callable: Represents a task with a return value and can throw exceptions.

-# Live Data
+# 🧩Live Data
     - LiveData is part of the Android Architecture, jetpack Components and is designed to hold and observe data changes.
     - For communication between components within the same app 🔹 LiveData updates UI automatically – No need for manual setText()